hsp8412/hsp8412/README.md

 ### Hi there 👋

-My name is He() Sipeng().
+My name is He(何) Sipeng(斯鹏).
 The first part is my family name, and the second part is my first name.

 I'm an undergraduate student at the university of Calgary, Canada.